Shania: Still the One

-Shania: Still the One was a concert residency by Canadian singer-songwriter Shania Twain, performed at The Colosseum at Caesars Palace in Las Vegas, Nevada.
+Shania: Still the One was a first concert residency by Canadian singer-songwriter Shania Twain, performed at The Colosseum at Caesars Palace in Las Vegas, Nevada.
 The show began on December 1, 2012, and ended on December 13, 2014, with Twain performing more than 100 times.

 Shania: Still the One was created by Twain, produced by AEG Live and directed by Raj Kapoor.
 The purpose of the show is to "take fans on a spectacular journey through the various stages of Shania's life and career in an unforgettable evening filled with music, multi-sensory and visual experiences, fashion and the unexpected".